Does Medicare Pay for Nursing Home Care?

 • Hospice care

-Keep in mind that while Medicare Part A serves as a safety net, it doesn’t fully cover all costs associated with nursing home care.
+Keep in mind that while Medicare Part A could serve as a safety net, it may not fully cover all costs associated with nursing home care.

 Medicare Part B: Medical Insurance

-Although Medicare Part B doesn’t directly cover nursing home care, it provides significant support for nursing home residents.
-It covers a range of medically necessary services, including:
+Although Medicare Part B might not directly cover nursing home care, it could provide significant support for nursing home residents.
+This could cover a range of medically necessary services, including:

 • Clinical research